Crochet chicken hat pattern

 How the hat is constructed

-The hat is worked from the crown down in joined rounds using double crochet increases to shape the top.
-Once the hat reaches the correct size, you’ll crochet even rounds to build height.
-The chicken details (eyes, beak, comb) are made separately with a smaller hook and sewn on at the end.
+The hat is worked from the crown down in joined rounds.
+You’ll increase to shape the crown, then work even rounds for the body.
+Once the hat is finished, the eyes, beak, and comb are crocheted separately with a smaller hook and sewn on at the end.

 Crochet chicken hat pattern details